HypnosQc/AstoriaCore/README.md

 `On Popular demand: We are no longer using Mega.nz to Host the Files!`

-### Installation

-Follow the [AstoriaCore](https://github.com/AstoriaCore/AstoriaCore/tree/master/tutorials) Installation Documentation, to learn how to Compile and Build the Source.

 ## License

 Distributed under the GNU AGPL 3.0 and GNU GPL 2.0 Licenses.
 See `LICENSE` for more information.